atoti/notebooks/README.md

 ### Contributing

 We welcome any contributions from the community.
-Check out [our guidelines](CONTRIBUTING.md).
+Check out our [contributing guidelines](CONTRIBUTING.md).

 ### About